 Many children get a diagnosis of autism spectrum disorder (ASD) later in childhood.
-If this happens with your child, it’s never too late to try a treatment or intervention.
+If this happens with your child, it’s never too late to try an intervention.
 And there are lots of interventions that can help older children and teenagers.

-Autism interventions for older children and teenagers: some basics
+About autism spectrum disorder interventions for older children and teenagers

-Many types of interventions for younger children with autism spectrum disorder (ASD) can also help older children and teenagers – for example, interventions based on the principles of Applied Behaviour Analysis (ABA).
+Many types of interventions for younger children with autism spectrum disorder (ASD) can also help older children and teenagers.

-Programs that have been developed specifically for older children and teenagers should take into account the fact that there’s often a mismatch between an older child’s cognitive or developmental age and her age in years.
-For example, your child might be 13 but be more like a nine-year-old in emotional development and behaviour.
+There are also programs that have been developed specifically for older children and teenagers with ASD.
+These should take into account the common mismatch between an older child’s cognitive or developmental age and her age in years.
+For example, your child might be 13 but be more like a 9-year-old in emotional development and behaviour.

-These therapies and interventions should also help your child with the skills and understanding he needs to go through puberty, build healthy self-esteem and social relationships, manage romantic and sexual feelings and deal with any adolescent low moods and mood changes.
+These therapies and interventions should also help your child with the skills and understanding he needs to:

 Below we list some types of interventions you might want to think about for your older child with ASD.

 You’ll want to make sure that the time, energy and money you invest in interventions are worth it.
 Two key questions can help you choose worthwhile interventions

 : is the intervention supported by reliable evidence?
 Will it be a good fit for your family?

 Social skills training